The Greatest Indian – Bob Feller

 So one of my only regrets of being born when I was is missing out on seeing the greatest pitchers; and if you asked me to pick my top three that I never saw, they would be Walter Johnson, Sandy Koufax, and Bob Feller.
 And maybe Steve Dalkowski, had he ever made it in the bigs.

-The Indians haven’t been much of a powerhouse for most of my 45 years.
+The Indians hadn’t been much of a powerhouse for most of my 45 years.
 But there was a time when the Cleveland Indians were a consistently contending squad, and the biggest reason was Rapid Robert.
 During Feller’s career, the Indians made two World Series appearances, winning the 1948 Series against the Milwaukee Braves.
 They finished first or second for six straight seasons towards the end of Feller’s career.

 Bob Feller piled up strikeouts in an era when hitters were far more selective than they are today.
 It’s not that Kerry Wood or Roger Clemens recording 20 Ks in a game isn’t a big deal, but I doubt it was as much of a big deal as Feller fanning 18 in one game as he did in October of 1938.
 In 1946, he set a record with 348 strikeouts, which would stand until Nolan Ryan K’d 383 in 1973.